 Scholastica’s parents live in a small village far away from their daughter, trying to make ends meet.
 In order to attend school, Scholastica stays with her grandparents and uncle in Kakamega County, Kenya.

 Every morning, Scholastica wakes at 4 a.m. to make the fire and cook breakfast for her young cousins and herself.
 She also bathes and dresses the little ones.
-After finishing her chores and dropping her cousins at school, she travels to Sambut Secondary School.
+After finishing her chores and dropping her cousins at their school, she travels to her secondary school even further away.

-Dropout levels are high at Sambut Secondary – and long distances to school are a major factor, according to the Ministry of Higher Education.
+Dropout levels are high at Scholastica’s school – and long distances are a major factor, according to the Ministry of Higher Education.

 Upon returning home, Scholastica still has chores to complete before night falls.
 She finishes her day by doing the family’s laundry and squeezing in final studies for the next day’s learnings – when she’ll wake at 4 a.m. and do it all over again.

-In September 2015, Scholastica’s school received Buffalo Bicycles through the Bicycles for Educational Empowerment Program (BEEP) to help overcome the barrier of distance.
-She was among the first beneficiaries.
+Scholastica’s school received Buffalo Bicycles through World Bicycle Relief’s education program to help overcome the barrier of distance.
+She was among the first participants in the program.

 With her Buffalo Bicycle, Scholastica now drops her cousins off at primary school and still arrives for her own classes on time.